My grandmother passed away on Saturday, 13th February. She was 86.

 My childhood memories involve her in a thousand different ways cooking for me when i fought with my mom, plaiting my sister's hair, watching the snake catcher cart away some 50 snakes from an empty plot nearby - it was a mixed bag.

-When I wanted to get married to my husband, she never lost her cool and trusted my judgement.
 When we got Laika and Zoya to Madurai, she called them into the house and offered them biscuits and even sat with them when we went on a trip.

 She had collapsed on 7th feb and woke up from a coma when my sister and I entered the hospital room after driving frantically from Bangalore.
 She called our names with difficulty, signaled to my sister's new specs and asked about our dogs.
 Even when she was in such deep pain, she was kind,loving and accepting.